gioppoluca/foundry-beams/README.md

 1. Edit any wall and find the section where to opt for making the wall
 ![wall config](doc/wallMacroTrigger.png)
    1. a mirror (all sides become a mirror)
-   2. reactive to beam (will execute the macro names in the input field)
+   2. reactive to beam both on enter or exit: will execute the macro names, macro UUID or trigger MATT tiles (UUID) in the input field
-   3. the macro name to execute each time the beam hit the wall
+   3. the macro name to execute each time the beam enter or exit the wall, not if it moves along it

+#### MATT triggering from wall
+The selected tile (at the moment UUID) will trigger a MATT action to a specific landing that HAS to exist.
+The landing name convention is:
+- Beam-<token.name>-enter : for the enter landing
+- Beam-<token.name>-exit : for the exit landing

 ### Automatically Generated Regions (v12)